hectorcorrea/solr-for-newbies/tutorial.md

     <str name="echoParams">explicit</str>
     <int name="rows">10</int>
     <str name="defType">edismax</str>
-    <str name="qf">title author</str>
+    <str name="qf">title_txt_en authorsAll_txts_en</str>
   </lst>
 ```

 We'll need to reload your core for changes to the `solrconfig.xml` to take effect.

 Be careful, an incorrect setting on this file can take our core down or cause queries to give unexpected results.
-For example, entering the `qf` value as `title, author` (notice the comma to separate the fields) will cause Solr to ignore this parameter.
+For example, entering the `qf` value as `title_txt_en, authorsAll_txts_en` (notice the comma to separate the fields) will cause Solr to ignore this parameter.

 The [Solr Reference Guide](https://lucene.apache.org/solr/guide/7_0/requesthandlers-and-searchcomponents-in-solrconfig.html) has excellent documentation on what the values for a request handler mean and how we can configure them.